harshadbhatia/improved-cdk-constructs/README.md

 ## Useful commands

- * `npm run build`   compile typescript to js
+- `npm run build` compile typescript to js
- * `npm run watch`   watch for changes and compile
+- `npm run watch` watch for changes and compile
- * `npm run test`    perform the jest unit tests
+- `npm run test` perform the jest unit tests
- * `cdk deploy`      deploy this stack to your default AWS account/region
+- `cdk deploy` deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
+- `cdk diff` compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template
+- `cdk synth` emits the synthesized CloudFormation template

 ## TODO

 - Add tests
 - Cleanup
 - Write documentation

+## Notes on specific modules

+- Datadog currently operator is not fully functional when paired with CSI secret driver.
+Defect has been raised.
+- Alternative is to install datadog integration, create a secret called and pass it to the DatadogOperator stack. params used is `datadogK8ExistingSecret`